-Our Employee Giving and Volunteering program was set up to encourage employees to give back to the community and to instill the integral corporate culture of giving.
-The program is structured around two elements:
+Our Employee Giving and Volunteering programme was set up to encourage employees to give something back to the community, and to instil in them the integral corporate culture of giving.
+The programme is structured around two elements:

 - Strategic alignment: our volunteering activities and initiatives must be aligned with our corporate responsibility and sustainability strategy.

 - Partnerships: the initiatives are also implemented by leveraging existing partnerships, such as LEAP Africa, the Down Syndrome Foundation, Junior Achievement Nigeria and the Nigerian Conservation Foundation.

 - Participation: Employee Giving and volunteering is open to all employees; for some projects, a subset of employees who possess the required expertise is targeted.
 For example, the FutureFirst financial literacy and career counselling program are driven by employees with the appropriate skills and knowledge.
 In addition, employees are encouraged to begin and promote their personal initiatives.
 These initiatives are often recognized and rewarded by the Bank for outstanding performance.